 blkid | grep swap | cut -d: -f1.
 Double-check your swap configuration if the command doesn’t return anything.

-/etc/defaults/grub and append the following to the end of your
+/etc/default/grub and append the following to the end of your

 GRUB_CMDLINE_LINUX option.
 Replace